Coupled-Beam and Coupled-Bunch Instabilities: Distribution of Coupled-Bunch Rates over the Head-Tail Modes

 \section{Distribution of Coupled-Bunch Rates over the Head-Tail Modes}

-All the computations above assumed zero chromaticity, so the question is how to modify the results for an arbitrary chromaticity.
-In those cases when the wakes of preceding bunches can be considered flat along the given bunch, the problem is reduced to a single-bunch dynamic equation where the coupled-bunch forces are taken into account as a constant wake, see e.g. \cite{burov2009head, PhysRevSTAB.15.054403, Burov:2013nb, burov2014nested}.
-In general, the coupled-bunch growth rates and tune shifts are distributed between the intra-bunch, or head-tail, modes according to a dipole moment of the latter.
-This problem can be considered in details for two limit cases: for zero space charge (ZSC) and for the strong space charge (SSC).
-In both cases, only coupled-bunch wake forces will be taken into account, and they will be assumed flat on the bunch length.
+Let us imagine now that the coupled-bunch and beam-beam coherent tune shifts are all found, and ask how are they are distributed between the head-tail modes.
+In those cases when the wake fields of preceding bunches can be considered constant at the bunch length, i.e. {\it flat}, the problem is reduced to a single-bunch dynamic equation where the coupled-bunch forces are taken into account in the same way as the bunch-by-bunch damper, see e.g. \cite{burov2009head, PhysRevSTAB.15.054403, Burov:2013nb, burov2014nested}.
+Below, the problem is considered for two limit cases: for zero space charge (ZSC), $\Delta Q_\mathrm{sc} \ll Q_s$, and for the strong space charge (SSC), $\Delta Q_\mathrm{sc} \gg Q_s$, with $\Delta Q_\mathrm{sc}=\Delta \omega_\mathrm{sc}/\omega_0$ as the space charge tune shift at the bunch center.
+In both cases, only coupled-bunch wake forces will be taken into account, and they will be assumed flat on the bunch length, while the intra-bunch wakes will be neglected.

-For the ZSC case, following Ref.\cite{burov2014nested}, the intra-bunch pattern of a mode can be expanded over the {\it{nested head-tail}} basis in the synchrotron phase space
+For the ZSC case, following Ref.~\cite{burov2014nested}, the intra-bunch pattern of a mode can be expanded over the {\it{nested head-tail}} basis in the synchrotron phase space